dilner1/Connect-4/README.md

 - Login Screen

-* Allows users to input their playwer name, if no name is inputted it will throw an error.
+* Allows users to input their player name, if no name is inputted it will throw a required message
 * Inputted usernames show in the color they will play in on screen
 * Start game button changes color and size on hover and navigates to game page.
 * Uses sessionStorage to log user names and pass data to game page

+- Game Screen

+* Opens with message informing players of who starts, after the first click the message changes to '{Player1/2}'s turn'
+* Player go changes when clicking the table data 'chip', but not when clicking anywhere else on the screen
+* On a win a message fires with player name, the board colors stay for a few seconds before resetting so player can see the winning move
+* On a win the player message resetes to '{Player1/2} Starts'
+* If there is an error with the sessionStorage the player names efault to Player 1 and Player 2
+* Messages use sweet alert as it is much nicer than a js alert message

 ## Design Stage: